-The objective of this course is to develop an understanding of the concepts involved in the design and development of high performance and specialpurpose digital computing systems, in terms of both hardware and software design.
+The objective of this course is to develop an understanding of the concepts involved in the design and development of high performance and special-purpose digital computing systems, in terms of both hardware and software design.
 The course builds on a basic understanding of parallel computing principles, expanding the students' expertise into the specialized fields of reconfigurable computing and high performance parallel computing.
 Aspects related to Very Large Scale Integration (VLSI) and the application of Hardware Description Languages (HDL) to special purpose System on Chip (SoC) design are studied but due to time and laboratory restrictions VLSI in particular is covered only briefly, having the focus on chip design related activities restricted to theoretical study and functionality prototyping using FPGAs (as opposed to delving into more detailed real-world fabrication and packaging issues).
-The coursework involves five laboratory assignments and two mini projects: the practicals are designed around supporting the projects, in particular the first two practicals are intended to foster insights that lead into the conceptual assignment (first mini project) and the last two practical helps students to get up-to-speed on FPGA-based prototyping and application development that facilitates their practical investigation for the FPGA SoC / application accelerator prototyping that constitutes a significant portion of the larger second project.
+The coursework involves laboratory assignments and two mini projects: the practicals are designed around supporting the projects, in particular the first two practicals are intended to foster insights that lead into the conceptual assignment (first mini project) and the last practical helps students to get up-to-speed on FPGA-based prototyping and application development that facilitates their practical investigation for the FPGA SoC / application accelerator prototyping that constitutes a significant portion of the larger second project.

-A number of compulsory quizzes are held, for which advanced notice and a syllabus is always provided in good time prior to the quiz date.
+A number of compulsory tests are held, for which advanced notice and a syllabus is always provided in good time prior to the quiz date.
 All the quizzes / tests / exams are closed book unless explicitly announced beforehand.
-The lecture sessions include presentations by lecturers, seminars and workshops during which students learn fundamental theories, brainstorm ideas, and discuss influential and recent publications in the field.
-The lecture tried to get in a industry partner or guest lecturer to present on relevant state-of-the-art technology or projects.
+The lectures guide students in learn fundamental theories and managing the prescribed readings; there are also workshops held during lecture slots to support project work, to discuss case studies and to complete class activities, and providing opportunities to brainstorm ideas and discuss influential and recent publications in the field.
+The lecturer tries to get in an industry partner or guest lecturer to present on relevant state-of-the-art technology and to provide feedback on the projects and other activities carried out during the course.